 Mood Whiplash: Happens a few times in the latter half of episode 7.
 Also, the episode itself relative to the previous ones.

-Moral Dissonance: Though Played for Laughs, the end of the series has Yuuta basically kidnapping Rikka and resisting police custody, Isshiki pretending to be a molester to harass a perfectly innocent police officer, and Dekomori and Kumin physically harassing an old man.
+Moral Dissonance: Though Played for Laughs, the end of the series has Yuuta basically kidnapping Rikka and resisting police custody, Isshiki pretending to be a molester to harass/distract a perfectly innocent police officer, and Dekomori and Kumin physically harassing/blocking an old man.
 That's a little messed up when you think about it.

-Romantic Two-Girl Friendship: Rikka and Dekomori, although it's more toned down than many examples since the real romance is between Rikka and Yuuta.
+Romantic Two-Girl Friendship: Rikka and Dekomori, although it's more toned down than many examples since the real romance is between Shinka and Dekomori.

 Rule of Symbolism: In the beginning of the first episode, Yuuta put his Chuunibyou-era props to the balcony, planning to trash his Old Shame altogether.
 At the end of the episode, he put them back into his closet, symbolizing he couldn't put away his chuunibyou past yet.